1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO FOREIGN-TRAINED LLM STUDENTS?

 2. HOW MANY EMPLOYERS CONTACT NYU FOR SOMEONE WITH MY SPECIALTY AND BACKGROUND?

-Foreign-trained LL.M. students participate in the annual International Student Interview Program, which takes place in late January and brings together more than 1,000 students from 31 law schools, and 150+ employers.
-Employers interview for permanent associate and internship positions in more than 40 countries including the United States.
-Employers also contact the OCS year-round to post job listings or resume collections for LL.M. candidates with specific language skills and/or legal training.
+Foreign-Trained LLM students participate in the annual International Student Interview Program (ISIP), which takes place in late January and brings together more than 1,400 students from 32 law schools and 150+ employers.
+Employers review resumes from students based on their hiring needs and interview for permanent associate and internship positions in more than 40 countries including the United States.
+Since ISIP interviews are set by employer preference, some students will find that their backgrounds are more in demand than others based on market factors and law firm relationships.
+ISIP is just one tool for LLM students to use, and students should not rely on this program alone.
+Employers also contact the OCS year-round to post job listings or resume collections for LLM candidates with specific language skills and/or legal training.

 3. HOW DO STUDENTS IN THE GRADUATE DIVISION OBTAIN JOBS?